lucaswerkmeister/m3api/README.md

 // note: this example uses top-level await for simplicity,
 // you may need an async wrapper function

-// create a session from an api.php URL const session = new Session( 'https://en.wikipedia.org/w/api.php', {
+// create a session from a wiki domain (or full api.php URL) const session = new Session( 'en.wikipedia.org', {
 	// these default parameters will be added to all requests
 	formatversion: 2,
 	errorformat: 'plaintext',